 No, you don't have to use the quarantine as an opportunity to be productive or improve yourself.
 However, from what I've picked up from my friends and the creative community online, there's a lot of fear around work and our income right now.
-Rather than letting that panic or paralyze you, you can do whatever you can to be proactive and set yourself up for success.
-That begins with your portfolio.
+Rather than letting that panic or paralyze you, you can do

 The competition for creatives is high right now.
 With more designers, artists and illustrators looking for work, it's more important than ever to position yourself well online.
 Here's why your portfolio might be the perfect project while you're stuck at home.